Cousin marriage in the Middle East: Iraq

-In the South Palestinian village of Artas in the 1920s, of 264 marriages 35, or 13.3%, were paternal male cousin marriages; 69, or 26.1%, were cousin marriages.
+Levant

 Jordan

-28.5-63.7% of marriages in Jordan are consanguine (blood related), according to a 2009 study in the journal Reproductive Health.
+28.5-63.7% of marriages in Jordan are consanguineous according to a 2009 study in the journal Reproductive Health.

-Kuwait

-22.5-64.3% of marriages in Kuwait are consanguine (blood related), according to a 2009 study in the journal Reproductive Health.

 Lebanon

-12.8-42% of marriages in Lebanon are consanguine (blood related), according to a 2009 study in the journal Reproductive Health.
+12.8-42% of marriages in Lebanon are consanguineous according to a 2009 study in the journal Reproductive Health.

 A 1983-84 study of cousin marriage among 2,752 households in the capital, Beirut, found a 7.9% rate of marriage between first cousins among Christians, and a 17.3% rate among Muslims.

-In Lebanon first-cousin marriage rates differ among religious affiliation as it is found to be 17% for Christians and 30% for Muslims throughout the past century, however first-cousin marriage is declining among all marriages in Lebanon.
+In Lebanon, first-cousin marriage rates differ among religious affiliations, as it is found to be 17% for Christians and 30% for Muslims throughout the past century; however, first-cousin marriage is declining among all marriages in Lebanon.

-Libya

-A 2009 study put the percentage of consanguine (blood related) marriages in Libya at 48.4%.

-Sudan

-According to a 2009 study, the percentage of consanguine (blood related) marriages in Sudan is between 44.2-63.3%.